magento/devdocs/guides/v2.2/comp-mgr/extens-man/extensman-uninst-data.md

 ---

 ## Step 3.
 Remove or Keep Data
-This step displays if you're uninstalling a package.
+This step displays if you're uninstalling a extension.

 After backing up, you have the choice of removing data from the Magento 2 database.

 If the component has no data to remove, the following message displays.
-(If a package has data but no uninstall script, the same prompt displays.
+(If a extension has data but no uninstall script, the same prompt displays.
 In that case, contact the vendor or remove database data manually.)

 	The selected component has no data to remove.